Particular/docs.particular.net/Content/ServiceControl/securing-servicecontrol.md

 ### Post-Installation: Secure and limited access by default

 When installing ServiceControl, the installation is limited to access from the local host only.
-Any attempt to access the service's HTTP API from outside the machines on which it is installed will result in an access denied.
+Any attempt to access the service's HTTP API from outside the machines on which it is installed will result in an `access denied` message.

 This applies also to accessing ServiceControl from ServicePulse and ServiceInsight.
 Using these default settings, these tools can only access ServiceControl when installed on the same machine as ServiceControl.